KaiNet-X/Network/Server.md

 - `bool Listening { get; private set; }` - True when the server is listening for new connections
 - `bool RemoveAfterDisconnect` Automatically remove a client from Clients after it disconnects
 - `List<ServerClient> Clients`- List of clients
-- `ushort MaxClients` - Maximum number of allowed connections at a given time
+- `ushort?
+MaxClients` - Maximum number of allowed connections at a given time.
+Null means unlimited.
 - `ushort LoopDelay` - Delay between client updates; highly reduces CPU usage
 - `readonly List<IPEndPoint> Endpoints` - Endpoints passed to the server as arguements (NOTE: this doesn't necessarily represent what the sockets are listening on due to the chance of port being 0 (sets the port num automatically))
 - `List<IPEndPoint> ActiveEndpoints` - Endpoints that are currently being listened to by the active sockets (NOTE: will be empty if there aren't any active listening sockets)
 - `readonly NetSettings Settings` - Settings
-- `Dictionary<string, Action<MessageBase, ServerClient>> CustomMessageHandlers` - Handlers for custom messages

 #### Events/Delegates